St Mary's School, Cambridge: Boarding

-The school offers a full, weekly or flexi boarding programme for years 7 to upper sixth.
+The school offers a full, weekly or flexi boarding programme for years 5 to upper sixth (ages 9 to 18).
 Approximately 20% of senior school pupils board.
 In 2016 the school purchased a new dedicated boarding house on Brooklands Avenue, Mary Ward House, to replace the two buildings previously used: Bateman House for sixth formers and 'The Elms' for girls from years 7–11.

-Old girls
+Alumnae

 Former pupils are known as Pastonians, named after Paston House.